Best Intermediate Spanish Books for Adults (B1-B2)

 The Perfect Intermediate Spanish Novel

-Sometimes your intuition is all you need to guide you when you run across a novel that seems perfect.
+Now back to our search for the perfect novel!
+Sometimes your intuition is all you need to guide you when you run across a novel that seems like “the one.”
 Other times, you’ll need to check off a list of criteria to help you pick the best one for your level.
 While looking through your choices, keep in mind that your Spanish novel should be:

 - Exciting, to keep you engaged and willing to push through it.